Initial Evaluation for Children

 The initial visit is also an opportunity for parents to ask questions.
 A few frequently asked questions by parents seeking care for their children are:

 - What is causing my child’s symptoms?

 - If medication is recommended, will my child have to take it forever?

 These questions, along with any other questions or concerns that you or your child may have, will be addressed during the initial visit.

-In order to thoroughly assess your child, Dr. Adair will obtain information on biological, psychological, cultural and social factors that may be contributing to your child’s current symptoms.
-This may require our office to request information and records from several sources, in order to provide Dr. Adair with any additional information that can assist her in the assessment process.
-She will spend time with you and your child both separately and together, and then she will review with you any records used during the assessment (such as those provided by your child’s pediatrician, school, Psychologist or previous therapist).
+To thoroughly assess your child, Dr. Adair will obtain information on biological, psychological, cultural and social factors that may be contributing to your child’s current symptoms.
+This may require our office to request and review records from several sources.
+This additional information will assist her in the assessment process.
+She will spend time with you and your child both separately and together.
 Our office will discuss with you what is needed from you prior to your child’s initial visit.

 After the assessment, Dr. Adair will discuss her findings with you and provide a diagnosis, including an explanation of how the assessment supports the diagnosis.
 She will also help you understand what it means for your child and for your family.

 In the final phase of your child’s initial evaluation, you will receive treatment recommendations.
 Dr. Adair will discuss with you what she recommends as the next best steps for you and your child.
 Your thoughts, feelings and concerns about your child’s diagnosis and treatment plan are very important.
 Dr. Adair will encourage your feedback and considers it a critical part of the treatment process.